starside/Python_PIC_Gui/README.md

 If the command was found, move on.
 Otherwise install virtualenv.
 We recommend using easy_install

     sudo easy_install virtualenv

+The native install instructions should work even if you have Anaconda installed.
+However, if Anaconda installed a version of virtualenv, you cannot use it for the native install!
+The work around is to replace `virtualenv` with `/usr/local/bin/virtualenv` everywhere in this section of the install guide.
+You can check the version by typing `which virtualenv`.

 The above command should be the only time root access is required, however virtualenv can be installed by other means without root (we do not decribe them here).